 Nick Wood of How About Studio said: “We are very excited to have been commissioned to design and build the Pendle Hill Mobile Hut.
 Our approach will merge local craft with innovative construction techniques, exploring reality and myth in unearthing what is unique about the area, its topography, history and communities.
 We will create a travelling structure that is recognizable and inviting to all.
 A unique place to meet, work and discuss the future of Pendle Hill.”

-The commission, by In-Situ is another part of the Pendle Hill Landscape Partnership – a four-year scheme funded by Heritage Lottery Fund to conserve Pendle Hill, making it more accessible and enjoyable for the people of Pendle for years to come.
+The commission, by In-Situ is another part of the Pendle Hill Landscape Partnership – a four-year scheme funded by the National Lottery Heritage Fund to conserve Pendle Hill, making it more accessible and enjoyable for the people of Pendle for years to come.